archturtle/CustomTaggingSystem/README.md

 - Keyboard navigation of suggestions
 - Auto-creation if a tag does not exist
 - Auto-creation & auto-cancellation is focus is lost
-- Saving tags to a plist file
+- Saving tags to CoreData
-- Restoring tags from a plist file
 - Right click menu on tags for live-editing
 - Live-updating after a tag has been edited.
 - Automatic text color switching if tag background is too light/dark